Arizona county board delays certifying election results

 Crosby also defended a lawsuit he and Judd filed against the county elections director earlier this week seeking to force the hand-count.
 They dropped the case against Lisa Marra on Wednesday.

 "If our presenters' request is met by the proof that our machines are indeed legally and lawfully accredited, then indeed we should accept the results," Crosby said.
 “However, if the machines have not been lawfully certificated, then the converse is also true.
-We canot vertify this election now.”
+We cannot verify this election now.”

 Crosby and Judd then voted to delay certification, with Crosby saying he believed Wood, Steiner and Rice needed to be provided proof since they were “the experts.”

-Note: This story was first published on November 18, 2022.
-It was updated on November 19, 2022 to correct the spelling of the name of the Democratic attorney general candidate to Kris Mayes.